-They have lobed leaves, and bloom in the summer with flowers that are reminiscent of hollyhock; the flowers may be orange, red, or purple.
+They have lobed leaves, and bloom in the summer with flowers that are reminiscent of hollyhock.
+The flowers may be orange, red, or purple.

-Some of the common names for Sphaeralcea include Desert Mallow, Desert Hollyhock, Globe Mallow, and Prairie Mallow.
+Some of the more common names for Sphaeralcea include Desert Mallow, Desert Hollyhock, Globe Mallow, and Prairie Mallow.

 Sphaeralcea coccinea - Scarlet Globemallow by mmmavocado.

-It is very easy to look after Desert mallow, Globe Mallow and other Sphaeralcea species as they pretty much take care of themselves; however frequent watering will result in larger and healthier plants.
+It is very easy to look after Desert mallow, Globe Mallow and other Sphaeralcea species as they pretty much take care of themselves.
+That said, frequent watering will result in larger and healthier plants.